gaelforget/ClimateModels.jl/docs/src/examples.md

 If the shell CLI or the julia REPL is used, however, one needs to download the notebook file and potentially `Pkg.add` a few packages beforehand (`Pluto.jl` does this automatically).

-### System Requirements
+#### _System Requirements_

-The pure julia examples should immediately work on any laptop or cloud computing service.
+The pure Julia examples should immediately work on any laptop or cloud computing service.

 Examples that involve Fortran, Python, or C++ should work in all linux based environments (i.e., Linux and macOS).
 However, those that rely on a Fortran compiler (`gfortran`) and / or on Netcdf libraries (`libnetcdf-dev`,`libnetcdff-dev`) will require that you e.g. [install gfortran](https://fortran-lang.org/learn/os_setup/install_gfortran).